Impact Wrestling Rebellion lineup: AEW Champion Kenny Omega vs. Impact World Champion Rich Swann in a title vs. title match headlines Sunday's pay-per-view - Pro Wrestling Dot Net

 -“Violent By Design” Eric Young, Joe Doering, Deaner, and Rhino vs. James Storm, Chris Sabin, Willie Mack, and Eddie Edwards.

-Powell’s POV: The show was originally scheduled for April 24, but the company moved the show to Sunday, presumably due to a UFC event.
+Powell’s POV: Ellering was selected by Jazz as the partner for Grace in the Knockouts Tag Title match.
+The show was originally scheduled for April 24, but the company moved the show to Sunday, presumably due to a UFC event.
 Scott D’Amore has vowed that there will be a finish to the main event that will see one man leave with both titles.
-Mauro Ranallo has been added to the Impact broadcast team for Rebellion.
+Mauro Ranallo will join the Impact broadcast team for the main event.
 The pay-per-view price is listed at $39.99 via FITE.TV.
 Join me for my live review on Sunday at 7CT/8ET.
+Dot Net Members will hear my exclusive same night audio review of Rebellion.

 Be the first to comment